 The Civilian Response to Active Shooter Events class is a statistically based training program for all members of the Madison community interested in demystifying these frightening events.
 The training will include

 - A statistical breakdown of active shooter events.

 - Historical case studies & behavioral tools to maximize your chances of survival.

 - Table-top scenario discussions.

-- Q&A session w/MPD active shooter experts.
+- Q&A session with City of Madison Police Department active shooter experts.

 With any questions, please contact: